Akashsinhg/demo-sigma/README.md

 # demo-sigma
-This is a Demo for git &amp; Github class
+This is a Demo for git &amp; Github class.